ERP Heads toward Cloud

 Change in Attitude towards Cloud

 Two barriers to cloud ERP adoption had been security concerns and resistance to change among IT leaders.
+The latter is understandable, considering the investment made in the software, training, and support infrastructure of on-site systems, not to mention the risk associated with replacing any core business system.

 Those areas of cloud's perceived weakness are now seen as strengths.
 For example, with on-site IT infrastructures, security degrades over time as upgrades are skipped and new software with additional risks is integrated.
 With cloud-based ERP, the latest security updates are always deployed and it's easier to maintain the integration points to keep up with security for apps outside the core system.